helins/dsim.cljc/README.md

 This is a bit too easy.
 In real use, such as in the context of a game or any non-trivial animation, events happen and they modify the state.
-For instance, if a gamer presses the "jump" button, its character must indeed jump in the game.
+For instance, if a gamer presses the "jump" button, the on-screen character must indeed jump in the game.
 Such events must be associated with a step and be handled properly.
-In the context of a game, our state could be in an atom.
-When the "jump" button is pressed, we can `swap!` this atom and add a transition - starting from the current millisecond - to our character so that it jumps.
+Our state could be in an atom.
+We would move our state whenever a frame is drawn, providing as a step the current time in milliseconds.
+Everytime the "jump" button is pressed, we `swap!` this atom and add a transition to our character so that it jumps.

 Nonetheless, when drawing an animation a posteriori or doing some scientific simulation, we often have the events in advance.
 It becomes tricky to take care